0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 * **demonstrate desired behaviour**: people often copy the behaviours of others in times of **uncertainty**, and are mostly affected by those who are **similar** to themselves;
 * **leverage [pluralistic ignorance][pluralistic-ignorance]**: people will often go against their best judgement to conform to perceived group opinion -- this is key;
 * **leverage diffusion of responsibility**: people are more likely to conform to a group if they feel less responsible;
-* **be subtle**: determine where people seek social proof -- sometimes it's as subtle as a favourite horse in horse racing;
+* **be subtle**: determine where people seek social proof -- sometimes it's as subtle as a betting favourite;
 * **maximise group conditions**: arrange groups to maximise social pressure from fans;
 * **be direct and clear**: if you wish to combat pluralistic ignorance;